sqlitebrowser/sqlitebrowser/CONTRIBUTION.md

 A template from the GitHub issue will help you write a good bug report.

 ## How to contribute?
-### Report bug
+### Report bug/issue
-Please check the following before reporting a bug.
+Please check the following before reporting a bug or issue.

 - Look up ['Known Issues'](https://github.com/sqlitebrowser/sqlitebrowser/issues/1688)
 - Search for existing similar issues